colinpaicemq/mappcf/README.md

 # mappcf
-This C code maps from PCF numberic values back to character strings.
+This C code maps from PCF numeric values back to character strings.
-For example
-You can get data from PCF,  keyword:value
+For example you can get data from PCF,  type:value
 ```
 3070:b'M801
 1175:10